Acidicts/issued-ysws/README.md

 WS : A currency based store to buy custom merch made by fellow Hackclub-bers

 1. Make Designs 🎨
-2. Submit to be approved by me 😃
+2. Submit and get approved by me 😃
 3. Vote on other's 🗨️
 4. Earn Bugs 🐛
 5. Buy Swag 🤑